-I'm Jessica A. Garrett M.A., NCC, LPC-S. As a Licensed Professional Counselor I have spent the last several years working with clients who struggle with Complex Trauma and Dissociative Disorders.
-Prior to moving to Texas I was working in Colorado.
-I started off as a Licensed School Counselor and transitioned to private practice when my husband had to go on another deployment.
-I needed more flexibility with my schedule in order to be present for our kids and animals.
-When I first opened my practice I started working with pre teens and adolescents.
-After becoming a Certified EMDR Therapist I began working with Military Veterans.
-Many of the clients that were drawn to my practice struggled with Complex Trauma.
-In order to provide as much clinical support as I could, I invested heavily in continuing education, and working with mentors as a way to accelerate my knowledge to better able serve this extremely misunderstood and misdiagnosed population.
-It is my goal to continue to assist individuals in ways that fit with their values, morals, and belief systems.
+My name is Jessica A. Garrett.
+As a Licensed Professional Counselor and Supervisor, I have spent the last several years specializing in complex trauma and dissociative experiences.
+Before moving to Texas, I lived and practiced in Colorado.
+My journey began as a Licensed School Counselor, and I transitioned to private practice when my husband received orders for another deployment.
+To be present for our kids and animals, it was essential to have a more flexible schedule.
+I began my practice working primarily with pre-teens and adolescents.
+After becoming a Certified EMDR Therapist, I transitioned to working with Military Veterans.
+This is where my work with individuals who struggle with complex trauma became my primary focus.
+To provide as much clinical support as possible, I invest heavily in continuing education and working with mentors to accelerate my knowledge to better serve this extremely misunderstood and misdiagnosed population.
+It is my goal to continue assisting individuals in ways that align with their values, morals, and belief systems.

 Credentials and Training

-TX LPC # 82724 - Texas Board of Licensed Professional Counselors
+TX LPC-S # 82724 - Texas Board of Licensed Professional Counselors

 Certifications/Training: